septum-sacrament-consult-wow/meta-abaco-distro/README.md

 ...
 ```
 ### XFCE Desktop Environment
 You will need to add the missing layers if you wish to use **XFCE**.
-Example below shown for SBC314 with QorIQ T1042 and instructions need to be modified for the T2081.
+Example below shown for SBC314 with QoriQ T1042 and instructions need to be modified for the T2081.
 ```
 cd /<your-install-root>/abaco-build/openembedded
 git clone git://git.openembedded.org/meta-openembedded